snuids/nyx/troubleshooting.md

 > du -sh .

-Note that the linux ncdu package can make the research of big files easier.(https://en.wikipedia.org/wiki/Ncdu)
+Note that the linux NCDU package can make the research of big files easier.(https://en.wikipedia.org/wiki/Ncdu)